 - What obstacles might you face in implementing a strategy?

 Upskilling is a continuous process.
 While you may emerge from analysis with a seemingly endless list of skills gaps to close, you can set reasonable monthly or quarterly goals to progress consistently.

 Part of your analysis should clarify what is in and out of scope for upskilling efforts.
 Not all skills gaps will require training.
-Some may call for updating processes or systems or restructuring roles or even the organization.
+Some may call for updating processes or systems or restructuring roles or even the organisation.

 2. Develop an Upskilling Strategy